Herpes Simplex Virus Antibody

 Why do I need this test?

-If you suspect that you have herpes but do not have an active infection, the antibody blood test can help make the diagnosis.
+You may need this test if you suspect that you have herpes, but do not have an active

 What other tests might I have along with this test?